-Chris Foster enters his eighth season as a member of the coaching staff and fourth as a full-time assistant coach.
-Foster, who recently retired from the Air Force, graduated from the Academy with a degree in engineering mechanics in 1989.
-He also has an MBA, a master of military operational arts and science, was a distinguished graduate of Squadron Officers School and the Air Command and Staff College and is a graduate of Air War College.
+Chris Foster enters his 10th season as a member of the coaching staff and sixth as a full-time assistant coach in 2015.
+Foster, who recently retired from the Air Force, is a 1989 graduate of the Academy with a degree in engineering mechanics.
+He also earned an MBA and a master of military operational arts and science; was a distinguished graduate of both Squadron Officers School and the Air Command and Staff College; and is a graduate of Air War College.

-A four-year starter for Air Force, Foster is No. 2 on AFA's career scoring list (139 points) and the program's career leader with 31 assists.
-He was a three-time all-region selection, earned All-America honors in 1988 and was the first soccer player to receive the USAFA Male Athlete of the Year award.
-He was selected for the College Senior Bowl, a member of the 1989 University Games Team, the U.S. National "B" Team (1988-90) and represented the United States on the Senior Division National Team.
+A four-year starter for Air Force, Foster is No. 2 on AFA's career list for points (139) and goals (54) and the program's career assist leader (31).
+He was a four-time all-conference selection, three-time all-region selection, earned All-America honors in 1988, and represented the West in the College Senior Bowl.
+At graduation, he was the first soccer player to receive the USAFA Male Athlete of the Year award.
+He was a member of the 1989 University Games Team, played on the U.S. National "B" Team (1988-90) and represented the United States on the Senior Division National Team.

 Foster has been stationed at Bitburg and Spangdahlem AB, Germany; Tyndall and Eglin AFB, Fla.; RAF Valley, Wales; Langley AFB, Va., and NAS Keflavik, Iceland.
 He is a command pilot with over 1,500 hours in the F-15C, including over 250 combat hours.
 Prior to his retirement, he was the 306 FTG Liaison to the Academy and an instructor pilot at the Academy airfield.

 Foster is the father of two children, Christopher (19) and Kylie (12).